mihai2000q/ConsiliumTempus-be/docs/Domain.md

 - Nothing atm.

-## Notable Errors
+## General Domain Errors

 These errors are not tied to any aggregate, therefore notable and only used in the Application Layer.

 - Authentication
-  - **Invalid Credentials** for when, upon authentication, the credentials are invalid
+  - **Invalid Credentials** when, upon authentication, the credentials are invalid
+  - **Invalid Token** when the token is deemed invalid (i.e., userId is wrong), typically when it has been tampered with

 ## Database Diagrams